chessplayer9/test_temp/content/dataset.md

       text: |
         {{< test margin="625px" bg="#ffffff" >}}
         ## Sub-dataset 1
+        The **Sub-dataset 1** contains 75,707 images with 189 classes, which is the largest and main sub-dataset.
+The images in **Sub-dataset 1** are collected from WHU-RS19, NWPU-RESISC45, RSD46-WHU, AID, MillionAID, MLRSNet, RSI-CB256, BigEarthNet, fMoW, TreeSatAI, FAIR1M, FGSC-23, FGSCR-42 and NaSC-TG2.
+The Class Incremental Learning (CIL) is mainly benchmarked in this sub-dataset.
+The file structure of the dataset is as follows:
         ```text
         sub-dataset1-RGB-domain1/
-        ├── ALL/ (All 75,707 images with 189 classes, used for Class Incremental Learning (CIL))
+        ├── ALL/
         │   ├── train/ (Train set)
         │   │   ├── BareLand/ (Class XXX)
         │   │   │   ├──xxxxx.jpg (Images of class XXX)